 Like pricing, there are abundant studies on what they call life-time value of a customer.
 But, what do such studies all mean?

 What did Sears do with all their customers’ life-time value?
 That’s a sad story, isn’t it.

 What is going on with Apple and its customers’ life-time value?

 Ten years ago, there were people who never purchased on Amazon.
 Today, not buying on Amazon is an exception.
 What is Amazon doing building relationships?
 Where is the value of Amazon — in the products they sell, or in their ability to serve the customer?

 Things change – and they change more quickly because the Internet puts pricing in constant motion.

 But, value doesn’t follow the laws of physics or motion.
 Because it’s perception, one person can see a baseball card (a 1952 Topps Mickey Mantle rookie card in near-mint condition sold for $89,626 in 2016) or something to be used to keep a door closed if you fold it over a few times.

 In physics, the shortest distance between two points is a straight line.
 In value, it’s more like a zig zag between points as not the shortest, but the most valuable.
 See the difference?

-I recently watched a Digiday podcast, an interview between Brian Marcy with Conde Nast International’s Wolfgang Blau.
+I watched a Digiday podcast, an interview between Brian Marcy with Conde Nast International’s Wolfgang Blau.
 Fantastic.
 It was so good, I found Blau on Twitter after Marcy referred to Blau’s constant tweeting.
 I tweeted my satisfaction to Blau about the content of the podcast and how valuable it was to help us understand what’s going on with print magazines.
 He replied almost immediately, “well, thanks.”